 Help.
 There are a number of resources you can access for help with this course's content.
 Everyone is welcome and encouraged to attend my office hours, listed at the start of this syllabus.
 If you are unable to make these times, I am happy to schedule alternate times at which to meet with you.
+One convenient way to schedule these times is via the following link: https://calendly. com/kyleormsby/math-meeting.

-Additionally, all sections of Math 113 have a joint problem session Tuesdays and Thursdays, 7:00-8:00P.M., location to be determined.
+Additionally, all sections of Math 113 have a joint problem session twice a week at times to be determined shortly.
 The problem sessions will provide a structured, facilitated environment in which you can collaborate on homework.
 Location will be announced shortly and posted on the course website.

-The math department also hosts drop-in tutoring in Library 204 Sunday, Tuesday, Wednesday, and Thursday 7-9P.M.
+The math department also hosts drop-in tutoring in Library 204 Sunday, Monday, Tuesday, Wednesday, and Thursday 7-9P.M.
 Upperclass tutors will be available to clarify concepts and help you with homework problems.